dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 need to be able to define default permissions per project, per group, per resource class, per resource property, and all their possible combinations.

-For this reason, we introduce the *Permission* class, which instances will carry all the necessary information.
-The following graph, shows the structure:
+For this reason, we introduce the *knora-base:Permission* class with two sub-classes, namely *knora-base:AdministrativePermission* and *knora-base:DefaultObjectAccessPermission*, which instances will carry all the necessary information.
+The following graphs, show the structure.

+**Administrative Permission Structure:
 .. graphviz::

    digraph permissions {
      rankdir="LR"

-     p [label=":Permission"]
+     ap [label=":AdministrativePermission"]
      np [label=":knoraProject"]
      ug [label=":UserGroup"]
      rc1 [label="Resource Class Name"]